-A West Chester University security officer is posted at the Exton Campus after hours during the academic year.
+Private security personnel is posted at the Exton Campus after hours during the academic year.
 The West Whiteland Township Police Department is responsible for responding to and investigating all criminal incidents and emergencies that occur at the Exton campus.
-In preparation for the Annual Security Report, the Department of Public Safety requests statistics from West Whiteland Police Department.

 DCCC MARPLE CAMPUS